 Q. Are there any particular classes I should take during my first year in the graduate program?

 A. Yes, Geography 701 and 700 during the first two semesters.
 All students must take these two classes.

 Q. Can I bypass the master's program and enter directly into the Ph.D. program?

 A. We generally require that a student hold a master's degree before entering the Ph.D. program.
 Many of our incoming master's students come in with the expectation of eventually working on the doctorate.
 We believe that working on a master's degree provides important training for subsequent doctoral research.
-Any inquiries regarding the doctoral program should be directed to Professor Douglas Stow, Dept. of Geography, San Diego State University, San Diego, CA 92182-4493.
+Any inquiries regarding the doctoral program should be directed to Professor Fernando Bosco, Dept. of Geography, San Diego State University, San Diego, CA 92182-4493.

 Q. How long do most students take to complete their master's degree?